-Recently, we posted an article about how Brazilian businessman Eike Batista has lost an astonishing amount of money in the last year thanks to a precipitous drop in the worldwide commodities market.
-Since last August, Eike's net worth has dropped from $35.5 billion to less than $200 million.
-Within the article, we speculated that losing $34.3 billion might be the largest drop in personal wealth of all time.
-Then today we heard about a Japanese man by the name of Masayoshi Son.
+Back in 2014, Brazilian businessman Eike Batista lost an astonishing amount of money thanks to a precipitous drop in the worldwide commodities market.
+In less than a year, Eike's net worth dropped from $35.5 billion to less than $200 million.
+You might assume that that losing $34.3 billion might be the largest drop in personal wealth of all time, but that is not true.
+That honor belongs to a Japanese man by the name of Masayoshi Son.
 Masayoshi Son is the founder and CEO of Japanese telecommunications conglomerate SoftBank.
 In the year 2000, as the dotcom bubble swelled, Masayoshi Son's net worth peaked at $76 billion.
 Then the bubble burst.
 Exploded might actually be a better word.
 As Softbank's share price plummeted, Masayoshi Son experienced the single largest loss of personal net worth in human history.
+Here is that story…

 Masayoshi Son moved with his family from Japan to California when he was just 16 years old.
 He barely spoke English but eventually graduated from UC Berkeley with degrees in both economics and computer science.
 One of his first businesses was importing cheap knock-off versions of the arcade game Space Invaders then renting them to laundromats.
 Soon after turning 24, Masayoshi Son founded SoftBank in Tokyo.
 Within a year, SoftBank was developing various programs for the PC on top of publishing two popular magazines that focused on the personal computer industry.
 Always striving for bigger and better, Masayoshi Son spent the next decade transforming SoftBank into a full fledged media and telecommunications empire.
 By the mid 90s, SoftBank was operating a stock brokerage firm and Japan's #1 satellite television provider.
 He also convinced Yahoo to allow him to independently launch what would become Japan's largest search engine, Yahoo!
 Japan.